Test-Account666/LethalCompany-AutomaticSignals/AutomaticSignals/README.md

 - The teleport has a chance of just teleporting you to a random place inside the facility<br>
 - Blast doors also may close<br>
 - Deactivating may fail, resulting in you being filled with lead<br>
+- Has a chance of failing or waiting too long<br>
 <br>
 - All actions have big cool downs<br>